 Jana Katz-Bell is the assistant dean for interprofessional programs at UC Davis Health System.
 In this dual role she serves both the Betty Irene Moore School of Nursing and the UC Davis School of Medicine.
 She oversees programs that bridge the two schools and also seeks new opportunities for interprofessional programs and collaboration at the health system.
 At the School of Nursing, Katz-Bell is responsible for strategic planning and resources management.
 Katz-Bell co-authored the 2007 grant proposal that secured the $100 million funding from the Gordon and Betty Moore Foundation to establish the School of Nursing.
 In addition to her formal education and extensive background developing complex projects, she is a nationally recognized speaker on telehealth sustainability and policy issues.

-Sallie-Grace Tate is assistant dean for development at the Betty Irene Moore School of Nursing at UC Davis.
+Sallie-Grace Tate is assistant dean for advancement at the Betty Irene Moore School of Nursing at UC Davis.
 In that role, Tate leads the school’s development program and coordinates strategic fundraising initiatives with health system and campus development leaders to sustain the School of Nursing.
 Specific focus includes the development of multi-school gifts as well as regional and national outreach.

 Emily Sanson-Smith, M.B.A.